oracle/weblogic-azure/aks/updateClusterTemplate.md

 {% include variables.md %}

-# Update Oracle WebLogic cluster on {{ site.data.var.aksFullName }} with advanced configuration
+# Post deployment actions for Oracle WebLogic Server cluster on {{ site.data.var.aksFullName }}

 This page documents how to update Oracle WebLogic cluster on {{ site.data.var.aksFullName }} with advanced configuration using Azure CLI.